Sunday, December 31, 2023

 Matthew 27:25

 "The people" the writer of the Gospel is referring to here, are the Jews.
-There you have it, scriptural proof that the Jews killed Jesus, This is their confession.
+There you have it, scriptural proof that the Jews killed Jesus who in the view of Christians is the son of God, This is their confession.
 Not only are they condemning themselves, but their children as well, into eternity.
 Two millennia and counting worth of antisemitism along with all the pain, suffering and unspeakable horror that came from it, can be summed up in nine simple words.
 They are scriptural justification for hatred.

 Take a deep breath to put all that into perspective.